About Our Global Citizenship Program

 Experiential component: Participants will compare and contrast environmental, economic, and social aspects of community-based and global problems; will examine existing and green products and projects; design and implement green projects and products.

-Experiential component: Trip to the United Nations Commission on Status of Women conference, interviews of NGO workers or service learning at homeless/ women’s shelters.
+Experiential component: Trip to the United Nations Commission on Status of Women conference, interviews of NGO workers or service learning at homeless or women’s shelters.

 This course will explore what it means to have a place, whether that place is a nation, an ethnic identity, a physical dwelling or a valued and meaningful position in society.
 We will examine all dimensions of place starting at the highest levels of place such as citizenship and working our way down to the highly individual.